proxy-wasm/spec/abi-versions/v0.2.1/README.md

 Paused HTTP request can be resumed using [`proxy_continue_stream`] or closed using [`proxy_close_stream`] with `stream_type` set to `HTTP_REQUEST`.

+Additionally, as long as HTTP response headers were not send downstream, a HTTP response can be send using [`proxy_send_local_response`].

 Plugin must return one of the following values:
 - `CONTINUE` to forward `HTTP_REQUEST_BODY` buffer upstream.